-REGULAR MAINTENANCE This unit has been designed to be as maintenance free as possible, but there are a few simple things you must do to keep it working properly.
+REGULAR MAINTENANCE This unit has been designed to be as maintenance-free as possible, but there are a few simple things

-- Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
-A can of clean compressed air (sold at computer or office supply stores) may also be used.
-Follow manufacturer instructions for use, Test the Smoke/CO Alarm, Never use water, cleaners or solvents since they may - If the Smoke/CO Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted
+- Test it at least once a week.
+Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
+Test the Smoke/CO Alarm.
+Never use - water, cleaners or solvents since they may damage the unit. - If the Smoke/Co Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted Alarms, replace the unit immediately. .
+If the green power LED flashes 2 times every minute (horn is silent) it means that the Alarm needs - to be cleaned as indicated above.
+If green light continues to flash, replace Alarm Relocate the unit if it sounds frequent unwanted Alarms.
+See "Where This Alarm Should Not Be

-- If the green power LED flashes 2 times every minute (horn is silent) it means that the Alarm needs to be cleaned as indicated above.
-If green light continues to flash, replace Alarm. - Relocate the unit if it sounds frequent unwanted Alarms, See "Where This Alarm Should Not Be Installed" for details, - Protect or cover the alarm when doing any maintenance to home i.e. sanding floors, painting, drywall patching, etc. to prevent contamination.
+Protect or cover the alarm when doing any maintenance to home i.e. sanding floors, painting, drywall patching, etc. to prevent cont